 Ataxia is the term for a group of disorders that affect co-ordination, balance and speech.
 Find out about the main types, what causes them, and how they're treated.

-Read about atopic eczema (atopic dermatitis), a condition that causes the skin to become itchy, red, dry and cracked
+Read about atopic eczema (atopic dermatitis), a condition that causes the skin to become itchy, dry, cracked and sore.

 Atrial fibrillation is a heart condition that causes an irregular and often abnormally fast heart rate.